-C. Storage Room. $(11' \times 9')$ This room holds what supplies are not regularly used in the main workroom.
+C. Storage Room.
+(11' x 9') This room holds what supplies are not regularly used in the main workroom.
 It also contains whatever sails Makea has in stock, as well as the magical implements used in creating the sails.
-The door can be locked[§] from the main work area.
+The door can be locked5 from the main work area.